SFCDecomp: Multicriteria Optimized Tool Path Planning in 3D Printing using Space-Filling Curve Based Domain Decomposition: Maximizing or Minimizing Edge Overlaps

 \section{Maximizing or Minimizing Edge Overlaps}

 As a direct application of the SFCDecomp framework, we consider maximizing or minimizing print edge overlaps across adjacent layers.
+We consider the overlap of two edges from adjacent layers is maximum when they coincide, i.e., one edge is printed entirely over the other.
+The edge overlap is minimum when the two edges intersect at most in a single point.
+See Figure \ref{fig:mechtest}c for an illustration.
 The premise we want to investigate is that the extent of edge overlap across adjacent layers affects the mechanical strength of the printed object.

 To maximize (resp.~minimize) overlap, the weight of all edges in the dual graph $\tilde{G}_i$ of Layer $i$ is set to $0.5$ (resp.~$1.5$) instead of $1$ (default) if they overlap with edges in the print path in Layer $(i-1)$.
 Figure \ref{fig:maxminoverlapturnplot} shows variations of edge overlap ratios across the initial $148$ layers of the Stanford Bunny.
-We make the following observations. \begin{enumerate} \item {\bfseries Figure \ref{fig:maxminoverlapturnplota}:} Original (uniform edge weights) and maximum overlap problems have similar overlap costs.
+We make the following observations.

+\begin{enumerate} \item {\bfseries Figure \ref{fig:maxminoverlapturnplota}:} Original (uniform edge weights) and maximum overlap problems have similar overlap costs.
 For same $(\tilde{G}_i, s, t)$ between adjacent layers, both maximum overlap and original problems should return same solution.
 We can observe large changes in edge overlap at a few places in the original problem.
 It is due to significant variation in decompositions between adjacent layers.
 For instance, layers $33, 34, 35$ have significant differences in decomposition as shown in Figures \ref{fig:maxorivariationandminvariationa}, \ref{fig:maxorivariationandminvariationb}, \ref{fig:maxorivariationandminvariationc}.
 Further, the desired general trend of increase in overlap for maximum overlap and original problems, as well as decrease in overlap for minimum overlap, are observed due to increase in cross section area of the layers as we move up in $z$-axis.

 \item {\bf Figure \ref{fig:maxminoverlapturnplotb}:} In general there are sharp changes in number of turns across any $3$ adjacent layers in the minimum overlap problem since it forces adjacent layers to have different tours.
 It further forces Layer $i+2$ to have a similar toolpath as Layer $i$.
 This is illustrated for the same Block $5$ in layers $117, 118, 119$ in Figures \ref{fig:maxorivariationandminvariatione}, \ref{fig:maxorivariationandminvariationf}, \ref{fig:maxorivariationandminvariationg}. \end{enumerate}